 Speaking the obvious, divorce and custody have an enormous impact on children.
 At the same time, it is a huge change for parents as well.

 That’s why it is crucial to take help from a family lawyer and facilitate the proceedings.
-In addition to this, understanding duties and responsibilities under the Divorce Law are also vital.
+In addition to this, parents need to potentially learn more about understanding duties and responsibilities under the Divorce Law as thid is also vital.
 It will help build and nurture co-parenting relationships, which will work for the best interest of all.

 Having said that, let’s learn about your parenting duties!